 Creating Vampire Lips

 The mouth is one of the most striking features on a vampire.
 That's how they do their damage, after all, as they take bites from their human victims' necks!

 - A trickle of fake blood from the corner of the mouth or ringing the lips is optional.

-Tip: with red lips, whether it's a normal day or Halloween, you always want to use a liner.
+Tip: With red lips, you always want to use a liner.
 It bleeds otherwise.
 Choose a shade in either your natural lip color (try Wet n Wild #666 or #712) or a shade that matches your lipstick.

 Eyes are the windows to the soul(less).
 And looking like a vampire is one excuse to play up both eyes and lips at the same time (a makeup no-no in most circles!).

-- You'll need lots of black liner for your lids and your brows.
+- You'll need a lot of black liner for your lids and your brows.